High Worth and a High Workout in the High Weald

 West Hoathly: On a superb hilltop site with a commanding view north over Surrey and south over the Downs.
 St Margaret of Antioch Church: simple in appearance but not in development.
 Shingled broach spire over tower and early Norman nave; 12th and 13th century aisles and windows.
 17th century manor house, sandstone, handsome and symmetrical.
 15th century Priest House, timber framed.
 Other 15th century buildings such as The Cat Inn, the exposed beams visible inside, the outside tiled.

-Worth Abbey Of Our Lady, Help of Christians and Worth School: A vast imitation Tudor house by Anthony Salvin of 1869-72, bought for use by the Benedictine Order in 1933.
+Worth Abbey Of Our Lady, Help of Christians and Worth School: A vast imitation Tudor house by Anthony Salvin of 1869-72, bought for use by the Roman Catholic Benedictine Order in 1933.
 Pretty additions by Aston Webb.
 The abbey church is by Brett and Pollen and of 1965-89 and is a vast concrete drum.
 Model Farm by Salvin incorporated into Worth School.

 The Worth Way converted railway line will take us most of the way to Worth before suburban footpaths take us over the M23 and into the AONB and back on to the Worth Way.
 The old railway line will bring us out east, close to Crawley Down before we divert southeast to go to Turners Hill.
 A walk south through the village and along the B2028 will take us to Selsfield Common where a detour to the south, via the High Weald Landscape Trail will take us through through Pine Wood and Shagswell Wood right past Gravetye Manor.
 Having walked through West Hoathly and heading out west, we'll pass various farms such as Chiddinglye and Great Strudwick.
-Heading north on a lane will take us through Paddockhurst Park, then a footpath through Downside Wood and past Worth Abbey.
+Heading north on a lane will take us through Paddockhurst Park, then a footpath through Downside Wood and past Worth Abbey, the church at which we'll briefly visit.
 A route northwest through Worthlodge Forest will take us back to the suburbs of Crawley where suburban streetwalking will bring us back to the station at Three Bridges.

 (Picture credits: View towards Worth Abbey by Peter Trimming (trimmed); Lower Lake at Gravetye by David Kemp; The Manor House, West Hoathly by N Chadwick; Worth: St Nicholas' Church by Michael Garlick; Worth: St Nicholas' Church: the organ from the Saxon chancel arch by Michael Garlick; Field where the River Medway originates, Turners Hill by Danny P Robinson; Pond by Old House by Nigel Freeman; The Red Lion at Turner's Hill by Nigel Freeman; View towards East Grinstead from near Selsfield Common by Robin Webster; Gravetye Manor Hotel by Nigel Freeman; Track, Shagswell Wood by N Chadwick; Topiary in West Hoathly by Shazz; Water Tower at Selsfield Common by Nigel Freeman; Path through West Hoathly churchyard by Shazz; West Lodge Worth School by Robin Webster (all licensed for reuse under Creative Commons).)